 Welcome to the localization jungle

 Perhaps you’re just starting a career in localization.
 Maybe you’re here because you’re a buyer looking for information to better help you understand what’s in store for you.
 If you’re an industry veteran, you may greet industry newcomers with a polite (imaginary) tip of the hat, smirking knowingly because you remember what it was like to be in their shoes.
-I, too, remember, and to those newcomers, I saw welcome.
+We, too, remember, and to those newcomers, welcome!

 Welcome to the jungle, good fellows.
 We got fun and languages aplenty for you!

-I confess that’s my own twist on the opening lyrics of a certain well-known song.
-I find it fitting for the occasion.
+We confess that’s our own twist on the opening lyrics of a certain well-known song.
+Nonetheless we find it fitting for the occasion.
 The language business can look like a scary jungle from the outside – a domain reserved for the Steve Erwins and Indiana Joneses of the world.
 There seem to be unknown dangers around every corner and the newcomer is never sure which way to go.

-However, for industry old-timers, the dangers don’t lie in a lack of experience, but rather a tendency to get complacent.
+However, for industry old-timers, the dangers don’t lie in a lack of experience, but rather in a tendency to get complacent.
 Long-buried mysteries have lost their luster.
 The crocodiles become just another part of the background.
 We begin to let down our guard.
-This isn’t to say, though, that there aren’t new challenges unearthed daily.
-Some of us survivors have been careful to not get complacent, but perhaps some of us have just gotten lucky.
-The reality is that this jungle can be equally unforgiving to the newcomer and the complacent veteran alike.
+This isn’t to say though, that there aren’t new challenges to be unearthed on a daily basis.
+Some of us survivors have been careful not to get complacent, but perhaps some of us have just gotten lucky.
+The reality is that this jungle can be equally unforgiving to the newcomer and to the complacent veteran alike.

-For this reason, I was excited to learn about the new book written by industry veterans Renato Beninatto and Tucker Johnson.
-Finally, a map of sorts to help guide newcomers on their journey, and perhaps even teach us old-timers a thing or two.
-Since not everybody will have time to read the book, I wanted to provide some insights through this blog to start you on the journey.
+For this reason, we were excited to learn about the new book written by industry veterans Renato Beninatto and Tucker Johnson.
+Finally!
+A map of sorts to help guide newcomers on their journey, and perhaps even teach us old-timers a thing or two!
+Since not everybody will have time to read the book, we wanted to provide some insights through this blog to start you on the journey.
 For those of you who’ve been there and back, well, there’s perhaps not much novelty in what follows, but it is always a good practice to occasionally get back to basics.

 Welcome to the jungle, we got fun

 And really, why shouldn’t it be fun?
-I don’t know about you, but I know that I, personally, certainly wouldn’t have lasted almost ten years in this industry if I wasn’t at least having a little fun.
-You and I, we may be fundamentally different people.
-That’s okay and normal, I daresay.
-There is, however, one common denominator at play, which unites us language professionals – we have fun!
+We don’t know about you, but we do know that we personally, most certainly wouldn’t have lasted almost ten years in this industry if we weren’t at least having a little fun.
+You may be thinking you are different.
+And it’s true – we may be fundamentally different people.
+That’s okay and normal, we daresay.
+But there is, however, one common denominator at play, which unites us language professionals – we have fun!
 If we didn’t, we would find something else to do.